-The cost of an ethnic rhinoplasty in Tampa, FL, is between $4,500 and $9,000.
+The ethnic rhinoplasty cost in Tampa, FL, is between $4,500 and $9,000.
 However, as the complexity of your procedure increases, expect your final cost to rise accordingly.
-If you’re interested in a more specific estimate for your ethnic rhinoplasty, you can schedule a consultation with Dr. Dominic.
+If you’re interested in a more specific estimate for your ethnic nose job, you can schedule a consultation with Dr. Dominic.

 Types of Ethnic Rhinoplasty

-Depending on the size, shape, and cosmetic desires, various types of ethnic rhinoplasty procedures are available.
+Depending on the size, shape, and cosmetic desires, various types of ethnic nose job procedures are available.
 Below are the most common ethnic rhinoplasty procedures we perform at Elite Facial Plastic Surgery.

 Wide Nose Rhinoplasty

 Wide nose rhinoplasty procedures in Tampa, FL, correct the underlying issues that cause your nose to look wide.
-In most cases, this is due to excess cartilage or bone, which causes your nose to look unbalanced and wide on your face.
+In most cases, this is due to excess cartilage or bone, which causes your nose to look unbalanced with the rest of your facial features and wide on your face.